Sushil-Bhatta-sb/Sushil-Bhatta-sb/README.md

 ## 🚀 About Me
 🎓 Computer Engineering Student at **IOE, Thapathali Campus** <br>
 💻 Passionate about **C++, Python, Machine Learning, AI, and Web Development** <br>
-💡 Driven by curiosity to **solve real-world problems using Artificial Intelligence and Machine Learning** <br>
 🧠 Constantly learning, building, and improving through hands-on projects and innovation <br>
 📫 Reach me at **bhattsushil567@gmail.com**